Coverage estimation

 Releasing the Deployment Plan exports the coverage estimate to the Silvanet Cloud which loads it into the Deployment app as well as the Device overview section of the Sites view.

 However, before it can be released, the Planning tool analyzes the plan and ensures the plan does not have any connectivity issues.
-If any issues were detected in the Deployment Plan, they need to be resolved before continuing.;
+If any issues are detected, they need to be resolved before continuing.

 Warning icon